Dynamics of opinion polarization: Introduction

 The Friedkin-Johnsen (FJ) model~\cite{friedkin1990social} is the most popular averaging model in the related literature.
+It is the only model that has been validated on small and medium-sized groups~\cite{Friedkin2011,Friedkin2017}, and even in human-AI group experiments~\cite{Askarisichani2022}.
 Focusing on it, our first contribution is to provide a comprehensive review of all the major variants of the FJ model and of the polarization metrics described in the related literature.
 For them, we will highlight their key features and the differences between each other.
 We found that polarization metrics are linked together through an invariant relationship.
 As a second contribution, we derive the conditions under which the FJ model yields polarization, for each of the polarization metrics identified before.
 In addition, we also prove that the polarizing opinion vectors can be found analytically in most cases.
 All the results obtained are exploited to identify polarizing conditions, under different configurations, with two popular datasets of real social networks.